dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ### Loss Functions

 In general for all object detection algorithms, there are two main objective functions to minimize.
 The first one is classfication loss($$\mathcal{L}_{cls}$$) which we have seen multiple times, but this classification loss is multi-class classification loss which translates to log-loss we defined above.
-The second loss function is regression loss($$\mathcal{L}_{reg}$$) over predicted 4 values of bounding boxes which as we have defined above as combination of L1 loss and L2 loss also known as "smooth L1 loss".
+The second loss function is regression loss($$\mathcal{L}_{reg}$$) over predicted 4 values of bounding boxes which as we have defined above as combination of L1 loss and L2 loss also known as <span class='blue'>smooth L1 loss</span>.
 Smooth L1-loss combines the advantages of L1-loss (steady gradients for large values of x) and L2-loss (less oscillations during updates when x is small).

 $$
 \begin{aligned}